developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxPersistManager/index.md

 So now we will create a tutorial to demonstrate how the configuration XML's are persisted and retrieved using Persist Manager API.
 Moreover we would perform an enterprise reset on the device and see how the configuration settings are re-applied to the device by designing our tutorial in following steps:

 * We would store a Clock and App Manager's install configuration settings and create Persist Manager to store XML for each setting.
-* It means we would change the Clock timing using Mx Clock and install any application using App Manager install feature, which will be stored by Persist Manager.
+* It means we would change the Clock timing using MX Clock and install any application using App Manager install feature, which will be stored by Persist Manager.
 * We would then deliberately change the Clock timings and uninstall the application that we had installed.
 * We will then perform an Enterprise Reset on Symbol Android device (Ex.
 TC55 in this Tutorial)
 * Finally we will ensure how the persisted Clock and App Manager settings are re-applied automatically.
 It means you would see the Clock is reset to the time you had set and the application installed back to the device from the path provided.